Variational Inference with Mixtures of Isotropic Gaussians: Algorithms for VI on MIG

 \subsection{Bures (IBW) update}

-This section extends the results of \Cref{sec:bures_ig} to Gaussian mixtures and presents a new formulation of the JKO scheme adapted to this setting.
+This section extends the framework of \Cref{sec:bures_ig} to Gaussian mixtures and presents a new formulation of the JKO scheme adapted to this setting.
 The $\W_2$ distance between two Gaussian mixtures is intractable and does not admit a closed form, in contrast with the $\BW$ distance on $\IG$.
-Then, we cannot obtain direct updates on the mean and variances for the projected JKO on $\C^N$.
+Then, we cannot obtain direct updates on the mean and variances for a JKO scheme restricted to $\C^N$.
 To address this issue, we will represent a mixture with its associated mixing measure. \cite{lambert2022variational} proposed a similar approach to derive a Wasserstein gradient flow on Gaussian mixtures.
 However, they considered a mixing measure with an infinite number of components and did not provide a formal derivation of a fully explicit discrete (in time and space) scheme.

 Any uniform-weight Gaussian mixture $\nu \in \C^N$ can be identified to a mixing measure $\hat p= \frac{1}{N} \sum_{j=1}^N \delta_{(m^j,\epsilon^j)}$ on $(\R^d\times \R^{+*})^N$ where for any $x\in \R^d$ we have: Note that the space $\C^N$ allows for the full identification of a mixture, up to a reordering of the indices, since the corresponding mixing measure contains only $N$ particles with equal weights.
 This avoids the identifiability issues that arise when dealing with a mixing measure supported on a continuous (infinite) set of components, which constitutes an overparameterized model, see \citep[Section 5.6]{chewi2024statistical}.
-See also \Cref{sec:bures_update_gmm_jko} for details.
+See also \Cref{sec:bures_update_gmm_jko} for more details.
 Following \cite{chen2019mixture}, we first consider a Wasserstein distance between mixing measures denoted $W_{bw}$, where the cost is a squared Bures-Wasserstein distance, i.e. $c((m,\epsilon),(m',\tau))=\BW^2(\cN(m,\epsilon \Id),\cN(m',\tau \Id))$.
 We then construct the JKO scheme on mixing measures at each step $k$ as:

 where $\hat p = \frac{1}{N} \sum_{j=1}^N \delta_{(m^j,\epsilon^j)}$, $\hat p_k = \frac{1}{N} \sum_{j=1}^N \delta_{(m^j_k,\epsilon^j_k)}$ and $\nu$ is defined as in Eq~(\ref{eq:mixed_measure}).
-The resulting Gaussian mixture is $\nu_{k+1}=\int \cN(m,\epsilon \Idd)d\hat p_{k+1}$.
+The resulting Gaussian mixture is $\nu_{k+1}=\int \cN(m,\epsilon \Idd)d\hat p_{k+1}(m,\epsilon)$.
 Since $\hat p$ and $\hat p_k$ are two discrete measures with an equal number of components, the above Wasserstein distance simplifies as: